application-dev-tsb/notes-tools/Docker/Docker.md

     --tty
         allocate a virtual terminal

+stop <container>
 stop $(docker ps -a -q)
     stops all the containers

+restart <container>
+    starts a container if it was stopped

 rm $(docker ps -a -q)
     deletes all the containers